Vianee4541/java-technical-test/Soal4/README.md

 # User & Audit Service

 User & Audit Service is a project built to meet the challenge of the IT Digital Service - BCA Digital.
-The repository implements backend using Java, Spring Boot and H2 Database.
+The repository implements backend using Java, Spring Boot, Spring Kafka and H2 Database.

 ## Key Features
 1. User Service: Have API to creates user and publishes a Kafka Event.